A group of viruses cause this infection. They can spread through:

 - After using the bathroom

 - After changing diapers

-- If you are caring for someone who is infected, make sure the person thoroughly washes his or her hands.
+- If you are caring for someone who is infected, make sure the person washes his or her hands very well.

-- If you are ill or caring for someone who is ill, immediately clean and disinfect contaminated surfaces using bleach cleaner.
+- If you are ill or caring for someone who is ill, clean contaminated surfaces right away using bleach cleaner.
 Remove and wash soiled linens.
 Use hot water and soap.

 - Wash fruits and vegetables.